-(b) The Department shall prepare a directory of all authorized 9-1-1 systems in the State.
+(b) The Illinois State Police shall prepare a directory of all authorized 9-1-1 systems in the State.
 The directory shall include an emergency 24/7 10-digit telephone number for all primary public safety answering points located in each 9-1-1 system to which 9-1-1 calls from another jurisdiction can be transferred.
 This directory shall be made available to each 9-1-1 authority for its use in establishing standard operating procedures regarding calls outside its 9-1-1 jurisdiction.

 (1) The name of the PSAP, a list of every

 participating agency, and the county the PSAP is in, including college and university public safety entities.